st-darwin/AI-resume-analyzer/README.md

 The app utilizes a Zero-Server approach.
 All logic—from file uploading to AI processing—happens directly in the browser via the Puter SDK, ensuring low latency and high privacy.
 -----------------------------------------------
-Developed by Darwin ❤️ (Code with Darwin)
+Developed by Darwin (CEO of NexaEcosystem) 🚀

 -----------------------------------------------